 Angels, or spirits, appeared, and by the direct spirit-voice announced to the Virgin Mary the approaching birth of Christ.
 Luke i.
 28, and following verses.
 See also in Luke ii., from the 9th verse, how an angel came and spoke to the shepherds.
-In verse 13 we read, "Suddenly there was with the angel a multitude of the heavenly host, praising God."
+In verse 13 we read, "Suddenly there was with the angel a multitude of the heavenly host, praising God." -

-At Christ's baptism (Matt iii.
-17) a direct voice from heaven came, saying, "This is my beloved Son, in whom I am well pleased."
+At Christ's baptism (Matt. iii.
+17) a direct voice from heaven came, saying, "This is My beloved Son, in whom I am well pleased."

 In Matt. iv.
-11, we read how Christ, after having been "tempted of the devil," had "angels come to minister to him."
+11, we read how Christ, after having been "tempted of the devil," had "angels come to minister to Him."
+If Christ, the impersonation of the Deity, required and received such

-If Christ, the impersonation of the Deity, required and received such aid during his life on earth, we may be very sure that similar help will not be withheld from any of his followers.
+If Christ, the impersonation of the Deity, required and received such aid during His life on earth, we may be very sure that similar help will not be withheld from any of His followers.

 In the "transfiguration," the spirits of Moses and Elias came and "talked with Jesus" (Mark ix.
 4; see Luke xxii.
 43).
-In the account of "Christ's agony in the garden," "There appeared an angel unto him, from heaven, strengthening him."
+In the account of "Christ's agony in the garden," "There appeared an angel ubto Him, from heaven, strengthening Him."
 Note also Matt. xxvi.
-53. At the "crucifixion," "The bodies of the saints which slept arose . . . and went into the holy city, and appeared unto many."- Matt. xxvii.
+53. At the "crucifixion," "The bodies of the saints which slept arose . . . and went into the holy city, and appeared unto many."-Matt. xxvii.
 52.